darkyboys/paypal-linux-client/README.md

 # PayPal Linux Client
 This is the unofficial paypal webview client for linux systems which allows you to make a paypal native like isolated application for your personal use.
 This works by just wrapping the paypal.com into the gtk & webkit2gtk webview.
-Note that this program has no relations with PayPal or any of it's services , This just acts like a browser for paypal.com
+Note that this program has no relations with PayPal or any of it's services , This just acts like a browser for paypal.com and gmail.com

 ## To Get Started
 Install the following dependencies